|

 unsentimental

-During the same time, the
+During the same period, the

 promoter Gustav Hartlaub organized a large exhibition of art in

-(or "New Functionalism"); and
+or "New Functionalism"), and

 it is that name that historians have generally applied to German art of the Weimar